If you’re serious about reaching your full running potential, then you’re in the right place.

-5. Have More than One Pair
+Have More than One Pair

-6. Clean Your Shoes
+Clean Your Shoes

 If you take care of your running shoes, they’ll return the favor and take good care of your feet.
-They’ll also last you longer.
+They’ll also last longer.

 - Do not toss your running shoes in the washer.
 Wash them manually instead.

 - Do not toss your shoes in the dryer.
-Dry them in the open air under direct sunlight
+Dry them in the open air under direct sunlight.

 Replace Your Running Shoes

-- Your running surfaces
+- Running surfaces

-- Your weight
+- Runner weight

-- Your weekly mileage
+- Weekly mileage

-- Your training intensity
+- Training intensity

-- Your running biomechanics
+- Running biomechanics

 - The climate you run in

-8. Tie your Shoes the Right Way
+Tie Your Shoes the Right Way

-But as a matter of fact, there are many ways to lace your trainers, and different techniques cannot only make them feel more comfortable but also accommodate feet size–vital for avoiding all sorts of discomfort and issues.
+Tying their shoes is something that well-accomplished 5-year-olds can do with ease.
+But there are many different ways to lace trainers, and different techniques can not only make them more comfortable, but also help avoid all sorts of discomfort.

 Infographic source: RunRepeat.Com